LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 Firstly, why do I need to pass the event name as a string?
 Identifying members with strings is an error-prone technique.
 The compiler won't notice if there's a mismatch between the first and second argument (e.g., if I passed the arguments `(somethingElse, nameof(watcher.Changed))` by mistake).
 Couldn't I just pass `watcher.Changed` itself?
 Unfortunately not—this is an example of the issue I mentioned in the first chapter: .NET events are not first class citizens.
 We can't use them in the way we can use other objects or values.
 For example, we can't pass an event as an argument to a method.
 In fact the only thing you can do with a .NET event is attach and remove event handlers.
 If I want to get some other method to attach handlers to the event of my choosing (e.g., here I want Rx to handle the events), then the only way to do that is to specify the event's name so that the method (`FromEventPattern`) can then use reflection to attach its own handlers.

 This is a problem for some deployment scenarios.
 It is increasingly common in .NET to do extra work at build time to optimize runtime behaviour, and reliance on reflection can compromise these techniques.
-For example, instead of relying on Just In Time (JIT) compilation of code, we might use Ahead of time (AoT) mechanisms. .NET's Ready to Run (R2R) system enables you to include pre-compiled code targeting specific CPU types alongside the normal IL, avoiding having to wait for .NET to compile the IL into runnable code.
-This can have a significant effect on startup times, making it an important technique both in client side applications, where it can fix problems where applications are sluggish when they first start up.
-It can also be important in server-side applications, especially in cloud environments where code may be moved from one compute node to another fairly frequently, making it important to minimize cold start costs.
-There are also scenarios where JIT compilation is not even an option, in which case AoT compilation isn't merely an optimization: it's the only means by which code can run at all.
+For example, instead of relying on Just In Time (JIT) compilation of code, we might use Ahead of Time (AOT) mechanisms. .NET's Ready to Run (R2R) system enables you to include pre-compiled code targeting specific CPU types alongside the normal IL, avoiding having to wait for .NET to compile the IL into runnable code.
+This can have a significant effect on startup times.
+In client side applications, it can fix problems where applications are sluggish when they first start up.
+It can also be important in server-side applications, especially in environments where code may be moved from one compute node to another fairly frequently, making it important to minimize cold start costs.
+There are also scenarios where JIT compilation is not even an option, in which case AOT compilation isn't merely an optimization: it's the only means by which code can run at all.

 The problem with reflection is that it makes it difficult for the build tools to work out what code will execute at runtime.
 When they inspect this call to `FromEventPattern` they will just see arguments of type `object` and `string`.
 It's not self-evident that this is going to result in reflection-driven calls to the `add` and `remove` methods for `FileSystemWatcher.Changed` at runtime.
 There are attributes that can be used to provide hints, but there are limits to how well these can work.
-Sometimes the build tools will be unable to determine what code would need to be AoT compiled to enable this method to execute without relying on runtime JIT.
+Sometimes the build tools will be unable to determine what code would need to be AOT compiled to enable this method to execute without relying on runtime JIT.

 There's another, related problem.
 The .NET build tools support a feature called 'trimming', in which they remove unused code.
 The `System.Reactive.dll` file is about 1.3MB in size, but it would be a very unusual application that used every member of every type in that component.
 Basic use of Rx might need only a few tens of kilobytes.
 The idea with trimming is to work out which bits are actually in use, and produce a copy of the DLL that contains only that code.
 This can dramatically reduce the volume of code that needs to be deployed for an executable to run.
 This can be especially important in client-side Blazor applications, where .NET components end up being downloaded by the browser.
 Having to download an entire 1.3MB component might make you think twice about using it.
 But if trimming means that basic usage requires only a few tens of KB, and that the size would increase only if you were making more extensive use of the component, that can make it reasonable to use a component that would, without trimming, have imposed too large a penalty to justify its inclusion.
-But as with AoT compilation, trimming can only work if the tools can determine which code is in use.
+But as with AOT compilation, trimming can only work if the tools can determine which code is in use.
 If they can't do that, it's not just a case of falling back to a slower path, waiting while the relevant code gets JIT compiler.
 If code has been trimmed, it will be unavailable at runtime, and your application might crash with a `MissingMethodException`.

 So reflection-based APIs can be problematic if you're using any of these techniques.
 Fortunately, there's an alternative.
 We can use an overload that takes a couple of delegates, and Rx will invoke these when it wants to add or remove handlers for the event: